Kong/docs.konghq.com/app/konnect/dev-portal/administrators/app-registration/manage-app-reg-requests.md

 The following status conditions reflect the current state of a registration request:

 **Approved**
-: An application created by a developer has been approved to access a Service in the Konnect Dev Portal.
+: An application created by a developer has been approved to access a Service in the {{site.konnect_short_name}} Dev Portal.

 **Pending**
-: A developer who has requested access to a Service for an application but has not yet had their request reviewed by a Konnect admin, if auto approve is not enabled.
+: A developer who has requested access to a Service for an application but has not yet had their request reviewed by a {{site.konnect_short_name}} admin, if auto approve is not enabled.

 **Rejected**
-: An application registration request for Service access was rejected by a Konnect admin.
+: An application registration request for Service access was rejected by a {{site.konnect_short_name}} admin.

 ## Requests Page Applications Tab

-To access the Requests page Applications tab, from the Konnect navigation menu, click **Connections** > **Requests** > **Applications** tab.
+To access the Requests page Applications tab, from the {{site.konnect_short_name}} navigation menu, click **Connections** > **Requests** > **Applications** tab.

 ![Konnect Application Registration Requests](/assets/images/docs/konnect/konnect-requests-app-reg.png)